cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 - _Rationale:_ Emails that fail Gmail's spoofing and authentication checks may pose a significant risk to users.
 By moving these emails to either spam or quarantine, the risk of a user inadvertently interacting with these emails is reduced.
 - _Last Modified:_ September 8, 2023
-- Notes
-  - Agencies and organizations can choose whether to send to spam or quarantine
-  - This policy applies to Policy 7.1 - Policy 7.5
+- _Note:_ Agencies and organizations can choose whether to send to spam or quarantine.
+This policy applies to Policy 7.1 - Policy 7.5

 - MITRE ATT&CK TTP Mapping
   - [T1434: Internal Spearphishing](https://attack.mitre.org/techniques/T1434/)